ShadowMilky/FNF-DaveEngine/README.md

 * GaragebandCoveryGuy96 - Composer
 * FellowIdiot - Retired Programmer, Charter
 * LeNinethGames - Icon Artist
-* JoerOnTheBlower - NO DONT TRUST THIS GUY
+* JoerOnTheBlower - NO DONT TRUST THIS GUY (He apologized now but we do not care.)
-* Bambi Enjoyer - Composer, Charter